 Working with Survival

-I have only worked with Survival International for one month but have already seen all the help they have given to families like mine, and to communities who fight for their lands against the bullies of the western world.
 I believe that Survival is very important for tribes like ours, as they are a promise for change and help protect our lives.
-I feel honored to work with such an established group of real, kind and motivated people who truly care and believe in their work.
+I felt honored to work with such an established group of real, kind and motivated people who truly care and believe in their work.

 It is very difficult to hear that other people believe that tribal peoples are ‘backward’ or ‘primitive’.
 They are wrong.
 It is a lack of respect for the way we choose to live.